Garbage and Recycling Collection in Venice

 collectors arrive at your building.)
 When the doorbell rings, open the door

-or run downstairs and hand your garbage bag to the spazzino.
+or run downstairs and hand your garbage and recycling bags to the spazzino.

 Recyclables fall into two categories: